 Combat Performer (Ex)

-At 1st level, a performer gains the benefits of the Weapon Focus feat in one performance feat of her choice, and can use her Charisma score in place of Intelligence as a prerequisite for combat feats.
+At 1st level, a performer gains the benefits of the Weapon Focus feat in one performance weapon of her choice, and can use her Charisma score in place of Intelligence as a prerequisite for combat feats.
 This counts as having the Weapon Focus feat in that weapon for the purpose of meeting feat prerequisites.
+This ability can be used with Finesse Training as well.

 A performer swaps some of her deeds for the following: